 This is my second time visiting Camden.
 We are talking backwoods - deep - South - hear - the - whispers - of - slaves - from - centuries - past - Alabama.
 I am amazed at how isolated it is.
 I know that seems strange coming from me being that I live in Hawai'i, which IS thee most isolated place on the planet.
-Thousands of mile of Pacific Ocean separates Hawai'i from all other land masses.
+Thousands of miles of Pacific Ocean separates Hawai'i from all other land masses.
 Camden is another story.
 There is land everywhere.
 Poverty too.
 The last time I was there was back in 2009.
 Honestly, not a thing has changed.
 The Piggly Wiggly reminds me of the small IGA(Independent Grocery Association) grocery store that was in the town I grew up in.

 My father-in-law's connection to his family reminds me of how my mother was.
 While we were in town, we visited with his mother whom we call Madea.
 She is very sickly and she suffers from dementia.
 She goes in and out of coherence.
 When we first arrived, she didn't recognize any of us.
 We hung out at the house for a little while.
 Madea's faithful pup, Lil Bit, was there to entertain us.

 After a while we went out to get something to eat at a place called Dallas Soul Food.
 According to google, it's located on Claiborne Street.
 The left plate pictured is mine.
 Starting with the bottom left - smothered pork chops, potato salad, black eye peas on rice.
 The potato salad was a bit much.
 I tend to like a plain potato salad.
 This one had too much additions from sugar to sweet relish and pimentos (I'm guessing).
 I feel like I can make most of what I ate on that plate better but I was hungry and I devoured it all.
 I had a side of greens to go with it also.
-The plate on the left is husbands.
+The plate on the right is husbands.
 He had ribs, yams, black eye peas and greens.
 Heaps of southern hospitality by the girl who served us.

 After a late lunch, we headed to my father-in-law's uncle's house.
 He had broken his hip and was not recovering well.
 How my F-I-L attends to his family reminds me of how my mother used to do the same.
 No matter where we were, she always made it a point to see family.
 I think I should be more like that and return to the ways in which my mother taught me.
 Anyway, Uncle Charlie's wife is just the cutest lady.
 Her home is heated by a wood-burning furnace located in the living room.
 As soon as you open the door, the smell of the smoke hits you.
 It was a very humble home.
 I can't recall her name right now but I know it will come to me.
 Her dedication and love for her husband was very endearing.

 When we returned to Madea's house she was wide awake and ready to talk.
 As soon as we walked in the door, she started hollering at us.
 We went to her room and chit chatted with her.
 She knew all of us including me.
 I love-love-love how she tells everyone, "You look fine.
 Big, fat and fine."
 It just rolls off her tongue.
 Madea has a booming voice that fills the room.
 She has beautiful skin and she has to be in her 80's, maybe even 90's.
 No wrinkles.
 Dark, flawless skin.
-They say she may not live long but she's been hanging on for a long time now.
+They say she may not live long but she's been hanging on for a quite some time now.
 I'm just glad we were able to visit with my extended family.
 Who knows when I will find myself in Alabama again?